 Specifically, MLIS graduates will be able to:

-- Identify and communicate the ethical and historical foundations and core values of the information professions, data professions, and related disciplines.
+- Adopt and apply the ethical and historical foundations and core values of the information professions and of related disciplines.

-- Apply principles of the management of information and organizations to various functions in data and information environments.
+- Apply principles of the management of data, information, resources, and organizations to various functions in data and information environments.

-- Select, plan, implement, and apply information technology using creative, contextualized, and ethical approaches.
+- Select, plan, implement, and apply information technology using creative, people-centered, and ethical approaches.

-- Design, plan, implement, evaluate, and advocate for information services that embody a commitment to inclusion and dedication to underrepresented and marginalized users and communities.
+- Design, plan, implement, evaluate, and advocate for information services that embody a commitment to diversity, inclusion, and dedication to all, especially to underrepresented and marginalized users and communities.

-- Understand and apply research in library, archival, museum studies, information science, data science, and stewardship, as well as other disciplines.
+- Understand and apply research in the library, archival, and information sciences, as well as other disciplines.

-- Develop and advance the contribution of the information professions to society through advocacy, continuing education, and lifelong learning for information professionals and the communities they serve.
+- Advance the contributions of the information professions to society through advocacy and continuing professional development for information professionals and the people, organizations, and communities they serve.

 Revised and affirmed by the faculty of the Department of Information Culture and Data Stewardship in November 2020.